 Ten meetings will be held per year via video chat (such as Google Hangouts, Skype or Appear.in) or, location permitting, in-person.
 Group leaders will arrange and coordinate meetings times.

 What happens during the meetings?

 Groups focus on reading each other’s creative works and providing constructive feedback.
-Writers are be encouraged to share at least one 20 page story, chapter, or screenplay act every 2-3 months.
+Writers are encouraged to share at least one 20 page story, chapter, or screenplay act every 3-4 months.
 Works for critique will be shared with group members who will send their notes to the writer.
-Not only do you get valuable feedback by peers, you will also meet new friends and potential collaborators.
+Not only will you get valuable feedback by peers, you will also meet new friends and potential collaborators.